remixmid/MSE1/01 Extra Exercises.md

 </details>
 <br>
-c.
+d.
 After how many minutes will there be 100000 spores?

 <details> <br> <summary> </summary>
 $\approx 114.68$ minutes